tyazx/BootleggersROM-Devices.github.io/_changelog/jasmine_sprout.md

 ---

 Changelog:
-* April security patches
+* Add thermal profiles
+* Xiaomi parts fixes and add controls for headphone/mic gain
+* HAL3 vendor prop for new gcam
+* Upstreamed kernel with EAS
-* Upstream and rebase kernel
+* Fixes and performance improvements
-* Fingerprint gestures in XiaomiParts (4 directions)
-* Other ROM and device specific changes and fixes